Wahoo

 About Wahoo

-The best way to describe wahoo is “a Tuna-sized Mackerel”.
+The best way to describe wahoo is “a tuna-sized mackerel”.
 It is dark brown or greenish on top, with a silvery, almost white bottom, and thin vertical stripes on the sides, which fade away after the fish is taken out of the water and dies.
 The long head comes with a big mouth, full of sharp teeth.
 With a highly elongated body, and a long powerful tail, wahoo resembles an arrow, and in fact can reach amazing speed.
 Wahoo is known as one of the most delicious saltwater fish species.
 The world angling record for wahoo is 184 lb (83.5 kg) for a fish caught in Mexico.
+Click to learn more about the wahoo.

 How to Catch?